-Jeremy de Beer is a senior fellow with CIGI’s International Law Research Program (ILRP) and a full professor of law at the University of Ottawa’s Faculty of Law, where he creates and shapes ideas about technology innovation and intellectual property, as well as global trade and development.
+Jeremy de Beer is a CIGI senior fellow and a full professor of law at the University of Ottawa’s Faculty of Law, where he creates and shapes ideas about technology innovation and intellectual property, as well as global trade and development.
 An award-winning professor recognized for exceptional contributions to research and law teaching, Jeremy helps solve practical challenges related to innovation in the digital economy, life sciences industries and clean technology sector.
-He is also an author or editor of five books, including the most recent title, Innovation and Intellectual Property: Collaborative Dynamics in Africa, and has published more than 30 peer-reviewed chapters and articles.
+He is also an author or editor of five books, including the most recent title, Innovation and Intellectual Property: Collaborative Dynamics in Africa, and has published more than 50 peer-reviewed chapters and articles.

 Jeremy has a history of successfully leading international projects.
 He is the co-founder and director of the Open African Innovation Research Network and co-led the Trade Environment Technology Exchange, which worked with the Canada-European Union Comprehensive Economic Trade Agreement negotiators to help Canadian and EU governments achieve greater understanding and convergence of policy measures.